a black rainbow over downtown New Orleans

 shot at as flooded-out New Orleans descended into anarchy Thursday.
 "This is a

-desperate SOS," the mayor said. [story]New
+desperate SOS," the mayor said. [story]No

-of the facade of global capital, the destruction of social mores via the
+capital, the destruction of social mores via the ultimate devastation of

-more nor less than revealing, quite simply, and aptly, the social anger, the
+infrastructure, doing nothing more nor less than revealing, quite simply, and

-vengeance, not merely of "the criminal elements" or "a few bad apples" as has
+aptly, the social anger, the vengeance, not merely of "the criminal elements" or

-been quoted, but the misperceptions that dehumanize the poorest classes of the
+"a few bad apples" as has been quoted, but of the poorest classes of the United

-United States.
+States.
 And in the U.S., by default (and what a default), the

 black

-avoid or forget the poverty in New Orleans.
-A city on the edge, not only sunk
+classes [1].
+It's impossible to avoid or forget the poverty in New Orleans.
+A

-like chattel ..
-Is it any surprise that these conditions, in a state which is
+surprise that these conditions, in a state which is now stateless, have reached

-and black classes have always
+their culmination ?
+The poor and black classes have always

 known this

-century.
-They had no food, no water,
+no longer ?
+They had no food, no

-ground.
+the ground.
 Some offered to walk all the way around up the bridge and bring the

 supplies down, but any attempt to approach the police or national guard resulted